gkarakou/systemd-denotify/README.md

 As the name implies you need to be running a modern linux distribution with systemd.

 You also need a running Xorg, this script(though i like to call it a classy python app) wont work without a desktop session.

+As a linux user you have to be comfortable with the terminal.

 DEPENDENCIES
 -------------------